-The Bard Debate Union offers students the opportunity to participate in both policy debate and worlds debate.
-Bard College also has a strong Model United Nations team.
-Please see below for more information about these different formats.
+The Bard Debate Union offers students interested in debate the opportunity to compete regionally and nationally in the “British Parliamentary” (BP) debate format.
+Bard also has a Model United Nations team.

 Model United Nations

 Model United Nations, also known as Model UN or MUN, is an extra-curricular activity in which students typically roleplay delegates to the United Nations and simulate UN committees.
 This activity takes place at MUN conferences, which are usually organized by college MUN clubs.
 At the end of most conferences, outstanding delegates in each committee are recognized and given an award certificate.
 Thousands of middle school, high school, and college students across the country and around the world participate in Model United Nations, which involves substantial researching, public speaking, debating, and writing skills, as well as critical thinking, teamwork, and leadership abilities.